covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

 # Simple Views and Layouts

 By now you should be familiar with a 'single-page application' in Android.
-That is, an app that runs within a single Activity (capital 'A').
-You should have some expereience using LinearLayouts/RelativeLayouts, providing systems resources for different screen sizes etc. This week, we'll look at Activity lifecycle and how to pass data between Activities.
+That is an app that runs within a single Activity (capital 'A').
+You should have some experience using LinearLayouts/RelativeLayouts, providing systems resources for different screen sizes etc. This week, we'll look at Activity lifecycle and how to pass data between Activities.
 Also, we'll examine some more layouts and widgets.

 ## Lab 1 UI design